neverbot/neverbot.com/web/source/_posts/2009/04/23/fisica-y-matematicas-diferencia-basica.md

 date: 2009-04-23 10:13:12
 ---

-*   Physics is to math what sex is to masturbation.
+> - Physics is to math what sex is to masturbation.
+>
+>
+>
-*   Physics is like sex.
+> - Physics is like sex.
 Sure, it may give some practical results, but that's not why we do it.

-Un par de citas de [Richard Feynman](http://en.wikipedia.org/wiki/Richard_Feynman) (físico ganador de, entre otras cosas, el Nobel)
+Un par de citas de [Richard Feynman](http://en.wikipedia.org/wiki/Richard_Feynman) (físico ganador de, entre otras cosas, el Nobel).